 Internal auditors are usually expected to have a degree in accounting or finance.
 Other degrees in fields like business, economics or mathematics may also be considered.
 The idea is to have the necessary quantitative skills in order to look logically at accounting, financial reports and other data that comes your way.

 Professional certifications like ACA, CPA, ACCA or the equivalent may also be required for certain roles.
 This differs from company to company and is dependent on what the role requires.
 Having a more advanced certification like this greatly increases the value of your CV and will also positively impact your overall compensation and career growth.
-See more CV tips in the linked article. <link to CV tips article>
+For more CV tips see here.

 Such professional certifications are by no means necessary for all internal audit rules, but some companies do insist on them.